 Presentation

-Technical Committee of Engine Fuels (CTCM)
+Technical Committee for Motor Fuels (CTCM)

-Technical Committee of the Other Fluids (CTAF)
+Technical Committee on Other Fluids (CTAF)

-The Technical Committee of the Other Fluids ( CTAF) was created in 1991 to be integrated(joined) into the CEC at first as FSG (Fluids Special Group) in 1996 within the framework of CEC's committees (ECTC Engine Coolants Technical Committee).
-Further to the meeting of April 20th, 2001 in Paris, it becomes again a technical committee of the GFC (CTFA: Technical Committee of the Automobile(Automotive) Fluids) with the same active members: French, Italian, Spanish, English and German.
+The Technical Committee of Other Fluids (CTAF) was created in 1991 to be integrated into the CEC first as FSG (Fluids Special Group) in 1996 within the framework of the CEC’s committees (ECTC Engine Coolants Technical Committee).
+Following the meeting of 20 April 2001 in Paris, it becomes a technical committee of the GFC with the same active members: French, Italian, Spanish, English and German.
+He is currently mainly focused on coolants, but has in the past worked on brake fluids and vehicle cleaning products

 Technical Committee of Transmission Lubricants